2025 Yukon general election: Background

 Under amendments to the territorial Elections Act passed in 2020, the first fixed election date following the 2021 Yukon general election was set as November 3, 2025.
 All subsequent elections will take place on the first Monday in November of the fourth calendar year following the previous election.
 The legislative assembly was dissolved by order of the Commissioner of Yukon on the advice of the premier on October 3, 2025.
 This election will elect an expanded legislature of two more seats, due to population growth in the territory.

 In view of the population changes across the territory, the Yukon Electoral District Boundaries Commission was set up to redraw the constituencies to balance the discrepancy of the population each MLA represents.
 In their final report, a two-seat expansion of the size of the assembly (from 19) was recommended, with both new ridings located in Whitehorse.
 This was to reflect the city's significantly greater population growth than the average of the territory in over a decade.
-The final proposal was approved by MLAs in November 2024 and took affect at the 2025 election.
+The final proposal was approved by MLAs in November 2024 and took effect at the 2025 election.

 All incumbent Liberal cabinet ministers declined to seek re-election; Speaker Jeremy Harper was the only Liberal MLA who sought re-election, but was ultimately defeated by Yukon Party candidate Cory Bellmore.